 Blood Sugar Spikes

-Like trying to hail a cab on the street, it all comes back to timing.
+It all comes back to timing.
 The amount of time it takes the body to absorb sugar matters a lot.
 When we eat fiber-rich food, our body spends more time digesting it.
 When we consume high-sugar foods without fiber, all that added sugar comes in at us at once and gets converted into calories immediately, which is not good for the body.
 Sugar rushes are very real.

 Why is it Important to Have Healthy Blood Sugar Levels?